RedTriplane/RedParallax/README.md

 # RedParallax Viewer

-Basically, it takes a specially formatted Photoshop file and renders it.
-You can find a self-explanatory example inside the archive.
+Basically, it takes a specially formatted Photoshop-file and renders it.

+![image](https://cloud.githubusercontent.com/assets/1580663/20033859/2f8b47e4-a3ab-11e6-84cd-a578d603fc98.png)

 Download it as a ZIP file: https://github.com/RedTriplane/RedParallax/releases

-![image](https://cloud.githubusercontent.com/assets/1580663/20033859/2f8b47e4-a3ab-11e6-84cd-a578d603fc98.png)

-Install & Run:
+Usage:

 1) Download.
 Unpack.

-2) Run.
+Run (run.bat).

-4) Edit the PSD file, wait for the tool to rebuild the scene.
+2) Edit the example PSD-file, wait for the tool to rebuild the scene.

 3) See the result.
 Use mouse to parallax.